 History of USCB's Nursing Program

-All along the way, two additional groups have provided invaluable support to program development, the Nursing Community Partnership Board, established in March 2006 and the USC System Nursing Deans (USC, USC-Upstate and USC-Aiken).
+All along the way, two additional groups have provided invaluable support to program development, the Nursing Community Partnership Board (now the Nursing Advisory Committee), established in March 2006 and the USC System Nursing Deans.
 Last but not least is the philanthropic support from the greater community.
-To date, the Hilton Island Foundation, the Community Foundation of the Lowcountry, Hilton Head Regional Medical Center, Beaufort Memorial Hospital, Margaret and Wes Jones, and Dr. Jack and Mary Ellen McConnell have given substantially, thus ensuring that the nursing program facility is completed and supported for new faculty and equipment.
+To date, the Hilton Island Foundation, the Community Foundation of the Lowcountry, Hilton Head Regional Medical Center, Beaufort Memorial Hospital, Margaret and Wes Jones, and Dr. Jack and Mary Ellen McConnell have given substantially, thus ensuring that the nursing program facility was completed and supported with new faculty and equipment.

 In January 2009 the first class of pre-licensure students started the nursing program.
 In April 2009 the first five RN to BSN students graduated with a baccalaureate in nursing with additional RN to BSN graduates in subsequent semesters.
-In April 2011 the first class of 27 pre licensure students completed the program and interest in the program continues.
+In April 2011 the first class of 27 pre licensure students completed the program under the direction of a new department chair, Dr. Rose-Kearney Nunnery, appointed in January of that year.
+Interest in the program continues.